Unacores/unaport-docs/docs/fiu_onboarding.md

+!!! note
+    Only entities that are registered and regulated by the four Financial Regulators—**RBI, SEBI, IRDAI, and PFRDA**—are eligible to participate as a FIU in the Account Aggregator Framework.

 #### <span style="color: #007bff;">Provide the following documents by email at <a href="mailto:connect@ink-aa.com">connect@ink-aa.com</a> with your Company Name:</span>

 - <strong>Certificate of Incorporation</strong>: Provide the certificate of incorporation of your company.